Tasmania Supercars round

 The Tasmania Super 440 is the current name for the annual motor racing event for Supercars, held at Symmons Plains Raceway in Launceston, Tasmania.
 The event has been a regular part of the Supercars Championship—and its previous incarnations, the Australian Touring Car Championship, Shell Championship Series and V8 Supercars Championship—since 1969.

-Behind Sandown Raceway, which has most commonly hosted the Sandown 500 and Sandown SuperSprint, Symmons Plains has hosted the most events in championship history with 52 as of 2025.
-Prior to the COVID-19 pandemic, the only hiatus for the event was between 2000 and 2003 during which the circuit received a A$3 million upgrade.
+Behind Sandown Raceway, which has most commonly hosted the Sandown 500 and Sandown SuperSprint, Symmons Plains has hosted the most events in championship history with 53 as of 2026.
+Prior to the 2020 event being cancelled due to the COVID-19 pandemic, the only hiatus for the event was between 2000 and 2003 during which the circuit received a A$3 million upgrade.
 The event is seen as one of Tasmania's largest sporting events, providing a variety of benefits to the local economy.

 Format

 The event is staged over a three-day weekend, from Friday to Sunday.
 Two thirty-minute practice sessions are held on Friday.
-On Saturday, two two-part qualifying sessions are held which decides the grid positions for the following two 120 kilometre race.
+On Saturday, two two-part qualifying sessions are held which decide the grid positions for the following two 120 kilometre races.
 A further two-part qualifying is held on Sunday, followed by a top ten shootout to determine the grid for the following 190 km race.